When it comes to working out how much money should be spent on your marketing activities, there isn’t a perfect answer for every business.

 It’s essential that you find that balance between investing in getting your name out there and building your brand, and all the other costs of running a business.
 Luckily for us, marketing experts Les Binet and Peter Field have already done the grunt work:

 In their report, “Media in Focus: Marketing Effectiveness in the Digital Era”, Binet and Field found that businesses who devoted 60% of their marketing spend to brand building, and 40% to sales activation, achieved the best results.

 Check out our quick explainer of the data on optimising your marketing investment for more detail on Binet and Field’s Golden Ratio.

 Marketers and business owners can now reach consumers in more ways than ever.
-There are an increasing number of marketing channels, with digital ad spend in the UK likely to reach £15.08 billion by the end of 2020.
+There are an increasing number of marketing channels, with digital ad spend in the UK an estimated £25.85 billion in 2022.

 As we mentioned above, one of your business’s biggest priorities should be on building a strong brand.
 And allocating a large portion of your marketing budget towards digital advertising is a great way to raise awareness.
 This should be your highest performing channels especially and could be your digital display, paid social, or even video, which is becoming increasingly popular among smaller businesses.

 While digital has undeniable industry clout, it’s important you don’t neglect traditional advertising.
 Since the Covid-19 pandemic, two-thirds of small businesses have returned to traditional marketing techniques.
 And most businesses now use a winning combination of both traditional and digital marketing, which delivers three times the effectiveness.

 While there is no one-size-fits-all answer, the 5% and 10% rules is a broad blanket approach that will cover your marketing needs to begin with.

 The best thing you can do is analyse what your business (and your customers) need.
 Consider what platforms are working for you, how well your customers are engaging with them and whether new tools would help you better communicate.